keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 `keras_cv.metrics.COCOMeanAveragePrecision` with the parameterization to match the standard COCO Mean Average Precision metric, and `keras_cv.metrics.COCORecall` parameterized to match the standard COCO Recall metric.

+An important nuance to note is that by default the KerasCV RetinaNet does not evaluate metrics at train time.
+This is to ensure optimal GPU performance and TPU compatibility.
+If you want to evaluate train time metrics, you may pass `evaluate_train_time_metrics=True` to the `keras_cv.models.RetinaNet` constructor.
+Due to this, it is recommended to keep your test set small during training and only evaluate COCO metrics for your full evaluation set as a post-training step.

 ```python